zsiddique/terraform-provider-aws/website/docs/r/ecs_service.html.markdown

 `placement_constraints` is `10`.
 Defined below.
 * `network_configuration` - (Optional) The network configuration for the service.
 This parameter is required for task definitions that use the `awsvpc` network mode to receive their own Elastic Network Interface, and it is not supported for other network modes.
 * `service_registries` - (Optional) The service discovery registries for the service.
 The maximum number of `service_registries` blocks is `1`.
+* `capacity_provider_strategy` - (Optional) The capacity provider strategy to use for the service.
+More than one can be specified, with a base and weight to assign.
+Documented below.
 * `tags` - (Optional) Key-value mapping of resource tags

 ## deployment_controller